 More than that, in the World War II period, the fascist rulers introduced an abusive policy of anti-Semitism being strongly influenced by the German Nazis and frantically trying to purify the multicultural Romanian nation.
 Restrictive measures were taken and the Jews had lost all their rights.
 They were considered foreigners, could not work in any of the public institutions, their belongings became state property and were forbade to marry a Romanian.
 The lack of safety and civil rights led to outrageous actions against Jewry, including plundering, murdering and deportations.

 The 40s stand out as the bloodiest period of Jewish life in Romania.
 Pogroms, conducted by the Iron Guard, took place in cities like Bucharest and Iasi, leading to the death of thousands of Jews.
 Other actions of extermination happened in the northern and eastern Romania and Transnistria became a huge concentration camp where the Romanian Jews were deported.
 As the Northern Transylvania was under the Hungarian domination, the Jews from that region were deported to Auschwitz and other concentration camps from Poland.
-Under the dictatorship of General Antonescu (1940-1944) more than 340,000 Jews were killed, the number meaning half of the total Jewish population of Romania at the beginning of the 19th century.
+During the Holocaust period and under the dictatorship of General Antonescu 264,900 Jews were killed, the number meaning 43% of the total Jewish population of Romania at the beginning of the 19th century.

 In the years that followed the war, traumatized by the experiences of the past, the remaining Jews tried to not stand out with anything, some of them even changing their name and religion.
 But an amount of anti-Semitism continued in the years of communism, and even after that, as they were again blamed, this time for the sufferings under the totalitarian regime.